nyorain/ny/doc/concepts/main.md

 ==========================

 Current cursor implementation (not optimal, to be changed):
-- every WindowContext has its own cursor surface and wayland::ShmBuffer
-- the ShmBuffer is only used if the cursor image is a custom image
-- Every time the pointer enters the WindowContext, the AppContext signals the WindowContext, which then sets the cursor

-New:
 - every WindowContext has its own wayland::ShmBuffer that is used for custom image cursors
 - every WindowContext has a non-owned wl_buffer* that holds the cursor contents for its surface
 - WaylandMouseContext has a wl_surface* that is always the cursor surface